Idaho Power provides electricity to more than 560,000 customers in our 24,000 square-mile southern Idaho and eastern Oregon service area.

-In 2016, 74 percent of Idaho Power’s supply of electricity came from company-owned generation resources.
+In 2018, more than 71 percent of Idaho Power’s supply of electricity came from company-owned generation resources.
 In above average water years, our low-cost hydroelectric plants are typically our largest source of electricity.
+Hydro power accounted for over 46 percent of our resource mix in 2018.

 Idaho Power is one of the few investor-owned electric utilities with a predominantly hydroelectric generating base, which helps to keep your rates low.
 We own and operate 17 hydroelectric plants on the Snake River and its tributaries.
 We also deliver power to our customers through one diesel-powered generator and share ownership in three coal-fired generating plants; we do not operate any of them.